 “For its offshore leasing program, [Interior] has already begun to employ incentives, including the shortening of some lease terms, to encourage earlier development, and requiring drilling to begin before an extension can be granted on a lease.
 [Interior] is also evaluating the potential use of graduated royalty rate structures, such as those adopted by the state of Texas, to encourage more rapid production,” the White House said.

-The announcement of the incentives comes one day after Interior released a report, which was ordered by Obama, that showed about 70% of the undiscovered technically recoverable resources currently under lease in all areas of the federal GOM are not producing or not subject to approved or pending exploration/development plans (see Daily GPI, March 30).
+The announcement of the drilling incentives followed the release last Tuesday of an Interior report that concluded that about 70% of the undiscovered technically recoverable resources currently under lease in all areas of the federal GOM are not producing or not subject to approved or pending exploration/development plans (see related story).
 For onshore leases, the review found that approximately 45% of all leases on federal land and about 57% of all leased acres were inactive as of March 14.

 In addition to the incentives to promote more production, “we’re also exploring and assessing new frontiers for [offshore] oil and gas development from Alaska to Mid- and South Atlantic states,” Obama said.